 Perhaps the best way to begin, then, is with a healthy dose of skepticism, not just about ancient gods but about our own presuppositions.
 The essential starting point of this investigation is that contemporary life, like all human life, is based upon imagination.
 For instance, the United States of America is only real as long as human beings imagine it to be so.
 There is no "line written in rock" separating this country from Canada or Mexico.
 People imagine a line there and so it becomes "real."
 The worth of a dollar is a matter of human imagination too.
 In fact, the whole economic system operates according to human imagination.
 If, for instance, people stopped imagining that they "need" many of the things they buy, companies that thrive on certain kinds of human imagination would go out of business.
-Indeed, if a religion like Buddhism were really taken viii Religion: What It Has Been and What It Is seriously and practiced widely, our whole economy would virtually grind to a halt.
+Indeed, if a religion like Buddhism were really taken seriously and practiced widely, our whole economy would virtually grind to a halt.